Nidhibhide/EnrollMaster/README.md

+update happen

 https://github.com/Nidhibhide/EnrollMaster/assets/158697336/04f91ce7-cb90-4d72-86a5-432b305033aa

-I designed and developed EnrollMaster, a course enrollment application using Java Server Pages.
+I designed and developed EnrollMaster , a course enrollment application using Java Server Pages.
 This system allows students to enroll in multiple courses seamlessly.
 I utilized XAMPP as the local server for the development and deployment of the application.
 My primary role involved participating in the coding phase and managing the database.
 Through this project, I ensured a smooth and efficient user experience for course enrollment.

 Tools Used : HTML5 , CSS3 , BOOTSTRAP , Java Server Pages(JSP) , MYSQL , XAMPP (local Server) , JavaScript